How do you sum all the elements in an array?

 18

-is an alias for add.reduce
+Note that sum is an alias for add.reduce.

-The total
+The total function

 in IDL provides

-similar functionality, though for total
+similar functionality, though for total the

 default is to sum over the entire array, not just the first axis.